 Hire an Advisor

-You can hire a Christian financial advisor who can help you put together a portfolio of different faith based individual stocks, mutual fund/ETF’s.
+You can hire a Christian financial advisor who can help create a portfolio of different faith based individual stocks, mutual fund/ETF’s.
 Since there are a variety of options and screening methods, it can be helpful to have someone who is knowledgeable in the different methods to help you sort through your options.

 Parting Thoughts